LabCorp

 Cold agglutinin disease is a rare autoimmune disorder in which autoantibodies produced by a person’s immune system mistakenly target and destroy RBCs, causing hemolytic anemia.
 These autoantibodies are cold-reacting and can cause signs and symptoms related to anemia after an affected person is exposed to cold temperatures.
 This disease may be classified as either primary or secondary, triggered by an infection or other condition.

-LEARN MORECopper, Pl
+LEARN MORECopper, RBC

 Optimal range: 0.5 - 1 ug/ml